‘The Vampire Diaries’ Finale Spoilers: Is A Major Character Set To Die?

 — Séries Brasil (@SeriesBrasil) February 14, 2017

-According to the latest The Vampire Diaries finale spoilers from PopSugar, the title of the series finale episode should give some things away.
+According to the latest Vampire Diaries finale spoilers from PopSugar, the title of the series’ finale episode should give some things away.
 The outlet is reporting that the last episode is called “I Was Feeling Epic,” which is Lexi’s most famous line from the first episode of the final season.
-This suggests that, while she may not be on the immediate chopping block, she’s a strong contender for the identity of the character that will meet her — or his — demise in the series finale.
+This suggests that while she may not be on the immediate chopping block, she’s a strong contender for the identity of the character that will meet her — or his — demise in the series finale.

-But there’s more to PopSugar‘s theory than just the title of the finale, and who will meet their demise.
-According to them, there’s a beloved couple that will be tying the knot!
+But there’s more to PopSugar’s theory than just the title of the finale, and who will meet their demise.
+According to them, there’s a beloved couple who will be tying the knot!

 “Seeing that Kai put Elena into a potential 60-plus year slumber by linking her life to Bonnie’s, the return of Dobrev could mean a time jump.
 Of course, that’s assuming she actually returns as Elena and not Katherine!
 Even though Caroline and Stefan are facing some difficulties this season (she basically calls off their engagement because of his ripper ways), Steroline fans should still hold out hope.
 When we sat down with Plec during Comic-Con, she sounded pretty optimistic that the two would get their June wedding by the end of the season.
 As fans recall, in the first episode of the series, Caroline told Bonnie that she and Stefan (whom she had just met) were planning a June wedding.”